These creamy, fruity individual low carb raspberry cheesecakes are a perfectly guilt indulgence.

 Do you know that feeling after a big meal?
 Not nice, walking around with stones in your stomach for hours.
 Your body will thank you for sticking to smaller, sensible portions.
 And if there is a large spread, small portions mean you can sample more flavours.
 Small food is fun, neat, grown-up in a good way and can be eaten with your fingers.
 Small food is almost too good to be true!

-Here’s the epitome of a perfectly formed small dessert: Mini raspberry cheesecakes.
+Here’s the epitome of a perfectly formed small dessert: low carb raspberry cheesecake.

 You all know I’m a big (oh dear – wrong word?!) fan of muffins.
 I’ve posted recipes for spinach & chive mini quiches, carrot cake muffins, low carb chocolate banana muffins, chocolate feast muffins and my most popular recipe, grab & go low carb muffins.
 I think they are the perfect size treat.